tpapp/DynamicHMC.jl/docs/src/index.md

 [^3]: For nonlinear transformations, correcting with the logarithm of the determinant of the Jacobian is required.

-I recommend that you use [TransformVariables.jl](https://github.com/tpapp/TransformVariables.jl) in combination with LogdensityProblems.jl for this purpose: it has built-in transformations for common cases, and also allows decomposing vectors into tuples, named tuples, and arrays of parameters, combined with these transformations.
+It is recommended that you use [TransformVariables.jl](https://github.com/tpapp/TransformVariables.jl) in combination with [TransformedLogDensities.jl](https://github.com/tpapp/TransformedLogDensities.jl) for this purpose: it has built-in transformations for common cases, and also allows decomposing vectors into tuples, named tuples, and arrays of parameters, combined with these transformations.

 ## Use cases